 Let’s face it, the first image that pops to mind when picturing a tropical South Pacific island is that of a perfect white-sand beach.
 Well – on the Islands of Tahiti – finding your dream beach is an easy task.
 Whether you’re in the mood for powdery-white, volcanic-black or even romantic-pink sand – the beaches here are taken straight out of your wildest fantasies, and – more often than not – they’ll be all yours.

 The islands offer so much more than just fancy beaches!
 Aside from scuba diving and water sports, memorable hikes to panoramic viewpoints await travelers willing to sweat a little.
-Along the way, you might come across an ancient temple hiding in the dense rainforest but, what is certain, is that your backpack will return full with tropical fruits.
+Along the way, you might come across an ancient temple hiding in the dense rainforest but, what is certain, is that your backpack will return full of tropical fruits.
 If it’s the ultimate feeling of freedom you’re after – hire a car and circle the island.
 Just be warned: leave plenty of extra time for stops along the way.
 Entire parts of the island will be completely yours.

 Did you know that the overwater bungalow was invented in the Islands of Tahiti in the 1960s?
 These days, almost every island offers you the chance to stay over water and start your morning with a refreshing dip in the lagoon.
 The experiencing is so pampering, that stepping out of your bungalow is a difficult decision to make.
 I guess it helps to know that breakfast can be delivered by canoe right to your private dock.